staging-951d-madcitymultimedia/postman-docs/src/pages/docs/administration/domain-verification-and-capture/domain-capture-overview.md

 > **[Domain verification is available on Postman Enterprise plans.
 Domain capture is available on Postman Enterprise Ultimate plans.](https://www.postman.com/pricing)**

 Domain verification and capture enable you to improve your team's onboarding experience and simplify team management.
-With these features, you can instantly give people access to the teams and resources they need to be effective collaborators in Postman.
+With these features, you can instantly give people access to the teams and resources they need to collaborate in Postman.

 [Domain verification](/docs/administration/domain-verification-and-capture/add-and-verify-a-domain/) enables Postman to trust your team and its connection to your organization.
 When you verify your organization's domain, Postman will no longer require users' permission to join your team if they've verified their email addresses with the relevant domain.
 This enables you to instantly provide new teammates with all of the resources they’ll need to be successful contributors.
 Domain verification is one of the [prerequisites for enabling domain capture](#prerequisites-for-domain-capture).